 For convenience, some geoprocessing tools open in a floating window.
 You can also open these tools in the Geoprocessing pane.

-- Change the Output Feature Class name to ENP_Lodgings.
+- In the Output Feature Class text box, change the name to ENP_Lodgings.

 The Coordinate System parameter is set to GCS_WGS_1984.
 This coordinate system is used by default because it is a common one for latitude-longitude values.
-In fact, it is the correct coordinate system for this data.
-(You can confirm this by opening the Egmont_National_Park_Huts_metadata.txt file.)
+You'll check the metadata text file to confirm that this setting is correct.

 - In the Catalog pane, expand Databases and expand create_points_from_a_table.gdb to see the new feature class.